zukunft/zukunft.com/docs/llm/pending.md

 ## add value

-add a selector to the add value views that can be used to explicit switch between a numeric, time, geo or text value
+add a selector to the 'Add value pure' view that can be used to explicit switch between a numeric, time, geo or text value

 ## add formula